Near optimal sparsity-constrained group testing: improved bounds and algorithms: Fundamentals of Non-Adaptive Group Testing

 be the uninfected and infected individuals, respectively.
 Then we can define \textit{easy uninfected} individuals to be the uninfected individuals that appear in a negative test -- clearly, they can easily be identified.
 We will call the set of such individuals $\zerominus$; formally,

-Then, there the \textit{easy infected} individuals.
+Then, there the \textit{easy infected} individuals \geb{(sometimes referred to as \emph{definitive defectives})}.
 These are those infected individuals that appear in at least one test with only easy uninfected individuals.
 Thus, upon removing the easy uninfected individuals, there will be at least one positive test with exactly one undeclared individual, and this individual has to be infected.
 We call this set

 Subsequently, there might be \textit{disguised uninfected} individuals, that are uninfected themselves but only appear in positive tests.
 It is well known \cite{Aldridge_2016, Coja_2019, Coja_2019_2} that since the prior probability of being uninfected is very large, a group testing instance can tolerate a certain number of individuals of this type.
 Formally,